21May2026

 عظات قداسة البابا شنوده الثالث

-His Holiness Pope Shenouda III spoke about the character of the Prophet Jeremiah, explaining that he was not—as some might think—a weak or overly emotional man inclined to weep, but rather a strong and courageous prophet who bore witness to the truth and defended the faith with power and conviction.
+His Holiness Pope Shenouda III spoke about the character of Jeremiah the Prophet, explaining that he was not, as some think, merely a weak man or inclined only to weeping, but rather a strong and courageous prophet who witnessed to the truth and defended the faith with power.

-The Lord said to him: “Before I formed you in the womb, I knew you; before you were born, I sanctified you; I ordained you a prophet to the nations.”
+The Lord said to him: “Before I formed you in the womb I knew you, and before you came out of the womb I sanctified you; I ordained you a prophet to the nations”.

-When Jeremiah excused himself saying, “I am but a youth,” the Lord replied, “Do not say, ‘I am a youth,’ for you shall go to all to whom I send you, and whatever I command you, you shall speak.”
+And when Jeremiah excused himself saying, “I am a child”, the Lord answered him: “Do not say, ‘I am a child’, for you shall go to all to whom I send you, and whatever I command you, you shall speak”.

-The Lord also promised him: “Behold, I have made you this day a fortified city, an iron pillar, and bronze walls against the whole land… They will fight against you but shall not prevail against you, for I am with you to deliver you.”
+The Lord also promised him saying: “See, I have this day made you a fortified city, and an iron pillar, and bronze walls against the whole land… They will fight against you, but they shall not prevail against you, for I am with you to deliver you”.

 🔹 His Difficult Mission:

-Jeremiah was called to a burdensome mission—to rebuke and warn the kings, priests, and all the people of Judah of God’s wrath and coming judgment.
-This was during a time when corruption had spread throughout Judah: the kings, the priests, the false prophets, and the people alike had fallen into idolatry, impurity, and witchcraft.
+Jeremiah was called to a painful mission: to rebuke and warn kings, priests, and all the people concerning the wrath and judgment of God, at a time when corruption had spread throughout Judah.
+The kings, the priests, the false prophets, and all the people had fallen into idol worship, impurities, and sorcery.

-His Holiness noted that corruption began in the days of King Manasseh, who “did evil in the sight of the Lord,” building altars for idols, worshipping the host of heaven, and even making his sons pass through the fire.
-His sons and successors continued in evil until the cup of God’s wrath was full, and He sent upon them captivity and judgment.
+His Holiness mentioned that the corruption began from the days of King Manasseh, who did evil in the sight of the Lord, built altars for idols, worshiped the host of heaven, and caused his sons to pass through the fire.
+His sons and successors followed him in evil until the cup of God’s wrath became full, and He sent upon them captivity and judgment.

-His Holiness said: “Do not think that prophecy is an easy position.
-Jeremiah was persecuted and mocked—just as it happened to the Lord Jesus Himself, of whom it was said: ‘O Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you.’”
+His Holiness said: “Do not think that prophecy is an easy position, for Jeremiah was persecuted and mocked just as happened with the Lord Jesus Himself, of whom it was said: ‘O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her”.

-🔹 The Divine Word in the Prophet’s Mouth:
+🔹 The Divine Word in the Mouth of the Prophet:

-The Pope said: “The Lord placed His word in Jeremiah’s mouth; whatever the prophet spoke was the word of God Himself.
-This is what we declare in our faith: ‘The Holy Spirit spoke through the prophets.’”
+The Pope said: “The Lord put His word in the mouth of Jeremiah, so what the prophet spoke was the very word of God Himself.
+This is what we say in the faith: ‘The Holy Spirit who spoke through the prophets”.

-God chooses the weak to shame the strong.
-Through his humility and purity, Jeremiah became an instrument of God’s power and a model for every servant who obeys God’s voice—even when the path is filled with suffering.
+God chooses the weak to put the strong to shame.
+Thus Jeremiah, through his meekness and purity, became an instrument of God’s power and an example for every servant who obeys the voice of God even when the path is filled with suffering.

 Audio Section Jeremiah the Prophet